-Thunder Creek Trail is a 31.7 mile lightly trafficked out and back trail located near Marblemount, WA that features a river and is rated as difficult.
+Thunder Creek Trail is a 31.7 mile lightly trafficked out and back trail located near Marblemount, Washington that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.

 Directions from Diablo Lake: Follow State Route 20 to Diablo Lake.
 Enter the south side of Colonial Creek Campground at milepost 130.
 Park in the lot above the boat ramp.
 One of the two trailheads for Thunder Creek Trail lies uphill from the parking lot behind the trailer dump station.
 This is the preferred trailhead for horses.
 To reach the other trailhead, walk the length of the campground, following the signs to the amphitheater.
 The main trailhead is marked by an informational display nearby.